About the Forum

 Patrick Courneya, MD

-Patrick is the is executive vice president and chief medical officer for National Health Plan and Hospitals Quality at Kaiser Permanente in Oakland, CA. In this role, he oversees Kaiser Permanente’s national quality agenda, helps ensure the organization’s members and communities receive the best quality and service Kaiser Permanente offers, and advocates for the advancement of evidence-based medicine and proven innovation for the industry.
+Patrick is the is executive vice president and chief medical officer for National Health Plan and Hospitals Quality, Kaiser Permanente in Oakland, CA. In this role, he oversees Kaiser Permanente’s national quality agenda, helps ensure the organization’s members and communities receive the best quality and service Kaiser Permanente offers, and advocates for the advancement of evidence-based medicine and proven innovation for the industry.

 He holds a medical degree from the University of Minnesota and is board certified in family practice.